 The Chestnut crabapple is made by using plant tissue from the original tree and attaching it to the new roots.
 This essentially is giving you an identical tree, of the one you see in the picture and description.

-3-5′ (- 1/2” dia.)
-These trees will have a good root system with some possible branching but will mainly be unbranched.
-They will range in height between 3′ to 5′ with a diameter of 3/8” to 1/2”
+3-5′ ( 1/2” dia.)
+These trees will have a good root system with some possible branching but will mainly be whips.
+They will range in height between 3′ to 5′ with a trunk diameter of around a 1/2”.

 PLANTING INSTRUCTIONS FOR CHESTNUT CRABAPPLE

 Plant at least 2 different apple or crabapple varieties within close proximity to each other for pollination.
 Grams Gift crabapple makes an excellent pollinator for both standard size apples and crabapples.
 Plant all apples and crabapples in moist, well drained soil with a soil pH between 5.8 – 7 with adequate nutrient levels for optimal growth.